 So, in this post, I will define “Acceptance” and how it could be useful in constructively channelling anger.
 I will also be addressing the many misconceptions that people have when it comes to defining and understanding “Acceptance”.

 During discussions when I asked people about their views on acceptance, the responses I received about this topic were more or less along the lines of the following-

 - Wouldn’t acceptance make me dormant?

 - Isn’t acceptance akin to resignation?
 Doesn’t that mean I’m just giving up?

 Most people equate acceptance with an agreement, acquiescence, approval, and resignation, thinking that “if I accept things, then I’ll have to live with it” or “no change can take place once I accept something”.

 But in reality, acceptance is generally the first step to any change.

 What is Acceptance?

-It also means realising that everything that we think is true may not necessarily be true.
-Thus, acceptance requires for us to differentiate between ‘what is’ and our assumptions about the same.
+It also means realising that everything we think may not necessarily be true.
+Thus, acceptance requires us to differentiate between “what is” and “our assumptions” about the same.